East Coast Parkway murder: In popular media

 21 years after Kalingam died, Singaporean crime show True Files re-enacted the case of Kalingam's murder, and it first aired as the 13th episode of the show's first season on 25 July 2002.
-However, the episode invoked the anger of Kalingam's son and his family members over the production team not seeking their opinion or approval about re-adapting the case of his father's murder, because according to Kalingam's son, his mother, whom he thought to have left the incident behind her, was re-traumatized at the sight of her husband's murder being featured on television.
+However, the episode invoked the anger of Kalingam's son and his family members over the production team not seeking their opinion or approval about re-adapting the case of his father's murder, because according to Kalingam's son (who was eight at the time of Kalingam's death), his mother, whom he thought to have left the incident behind her, was re-traumatized at the sight of her husband's murder being featured on television.

 Aside from this, Rathakrishnan's former lawyer R Palakrishnan, who eventually died in 2003, was interviewed inside the episode, and as he spoke about his former client's case, he stated that Rathakrishnan himself should have backed out of the deed should he genuinely had no intention to assault the victim, instead of choosing to continue pouring petrol and assault Kalingam.
 Palakrishnan also stated that as a result of these actions, the courts deemed that it did not show his client was truly fearful of Ramu Annadavascan and did the killing under duress, which was a legitimate finding made under the law.